 Without specifically lampooning anything, Carroll sketches in broad strokes life itself—the journey we all take through a confusing landscape with a dim idea of a conventional goal.
 As we encounter one authority figure after another, we try to apply what we have been taught about how to speak and act, and how to negotiate with them while attempting to fulfill our own purposes as well.

-In most stories for children leading up to 1865, the point of such a journey for a child character was to demonstrate to the child-reader what acceptable speech and behavior was, and what the painful and even fatal consequences were of disobedience.
+In most stories for children leading up to 1865, the point of such a journey for a child character was to demonstrate to the child-reader what acceptable speech and behavior were, and what the painful and even fatal consequences were of disobedience.
 Carroll, however, was on the side of the child, an adult ally who told a different story.
 The authority figures Alice meets are ridiculous—they speak in riddles, they engage in purposeless activities, they are dismissive of Alice, and they are arbitrary and even violent.
 Putting a child’s view of the adult world at the center of the story was one of Carroll’s strokes of genius.

 Alice attempts to deal with the adults with politeness and moderation, but increasingly realizes that she is not obliged to take them at their own estimation of themselves.
 Finally, she rejects the claim of crown and court to have control over her, in one spectacular act of truth-telling: “You’re nothing but a pack of cards.”
 Naming this sham hegemony for what it is brings her dream to an end and sets her free to live an authentic life.